McBenny/test1/installation.md

 		- includes-html
 		- uploads
 		- ...

+####/app/img/sprites
+The content of this directory is all the individual images you wish to compile in one single sprite image.
+Just put your images here and `gulp sprites:generate` will create or update the sprites image and the related sprites stylesheet.

 ####/app/scripts
 This directory is intended to receive all your javascript files.
 Everything you put here will be compiled in one single **main.js** that will be copied in **/public/js/main.js**.